RedDragonfruit/Yelp_Near_Truth_Analysis/README.md

 - '-'
 - variations of 'yum' and 'yummy'

-After using different methods of cleaning, we run the the cleaned text through multinomial Naive Bayes models where high accuracy was determined to be the best metric.
+After using different methods of cleaning, we run the the cleaned text through a logistic model and a multinomial Naive Bayes model.
+The NB model ran through a gridsearch to find the best fit.
+In this model the most common words in both the truth and the fraud values were removed.
+The following words are removed from the reviews:

+ - "restaurant"
+ - "place"
+ - "good"
+ - "great"

-[RUN NEW FEATURE HERE]
+[POSSIBLY RUN NEW FEATURE HERE AND TALK ABOUT IT]

 ## Results